 We love potatoes.
 I have heard so much about air fryer baked potatoes but what about air fryer roasted potatoes?!
-I prefer crispy potatoes with a well cooked center verses a fully baked potato (mashed potatoes are an exception for soft potatoes because who doesn't love mashed potatoes!).
+I prefer crispy potatoes with a well-cooked center versus a fully baked potato (mashed potatoes are an exception for soft potatoes because who doesn't love mashed potatoes!).
 These air fryer potatoes are perfect as a side with meals or to eat as a snack.
 They’ve become a new essential in our household.
-Plus they’re so easy to make: all you need is an air fryer (or an oven), some seasonings, corn starch, and olive oil!
+Plus they’re so easy to make: all you need is an air fryer (or an oven), some seasonings, cornstarch, and olive oil!

 If you have never used an air fryer, I highly recommend it.
 It saves time, great for reheating crispy foods, and so easy to use.
 The one I have is the Bella Pro Series which I bought on sale from Best Buy a while back.
 However, I have heard great things about the Cosori, Ninja, and the Instant Pot air fryers.

 If you don’t have an air fryer, you can roast these in the oven as well.
 Roast at 400 F for about 15 minutes, flip half way, and roast for another 15 minutes until the potatoes are crisped on the edges and lightly browned.